fastrgv/Reliquarium/README.md

 Open a command line terminal, then cd to the install directory.

 --------------------------------------------------------------------
-Windows users type "winreliq.bat" for Win64, or "w32reliq.bat" for Win32.
+Windows users type "w64reliq.bat"

 --------------------------------------------------------------------
 Linux users type "gnureliq.sh" to start the game.
 In Linux, you may also double click the icon for reliquarium in the file manager.

-The distributed linux executables require glibc v2.14 or newer.
-That means if your distribution is older, it might not run, and you will need to recompile.
 Another option, however is that linux users can probably run the Windows executables under "wine".
 Here are two examples that work on my linux machine:

 		wine bin/win/reliquarium.exe